Lauren Landa

 Lauren Anne Landa (born June 9, 1988) is an American voice actress who has worked on English dubs for Japanese anime and video games.

 Career

 Landa's most known roles are Litchi Faye-Ling in the BlazBlue fighting video game series and Leia Rolando in Tales of Xillia.
-She also voiced Arf and Chrono in the Magical Girl Lyrical Nanoha series; Kirche in The Familiar of Zero, Kasumi since Dead or Alive 5, Kyoko Sakura in Puella Magi Madoka Magica, Nao Tomori in Charlotte, Mio Naruse in The Testament of Sister New Devil, Annie Leonhart in Attack on Titan, and Michiru Kaioh/Sailor Neptune in the Viz Media dub of Sailor Moon.
+She also voiced Arf and Chrono in the Magical Girl Lyrical Nanoha series; Kirche in The Familiar of Zero, Kasumi since Dead or Alive 5, Kyoko Sakura in Puella Magi Madoka Magica, Nao Tomori in Charlotte, Mio Naruse in The Testament of Sister New Devil, Xenovia Quarta in High School DxD, Annie Leonhart in Attack on Titan, and Michiru Kaioh/Sailor Neptune in the Viz Media dub of Sailor Moon as well as Merlin in The Seven Deadly Sins.